MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas.md

 ### Batch integration

-In Azure Synapse Analytics, you can seamlessly integrate MongoDB on-premises instances and MongoDB Atlas as a source or sink resource.
+IIn Azure Synapse Analytics, you can seamlessly integrate MongoDB on-premises instances and MongoDB Atlas as a source or sink resource.
 MongoDB is the only NoSQL database that has source and sink connectors for Azure Synapse Analytics and Azure Data Factory.

-You can retrieve the entire historical data at once, or you can retrieve data incrementally for a period of time by using a filter in batch mode.
+With historical data, you can retrieve all the data at once.
+You can also retrieve data incrementally for a period of time by using a filter in batch mode.
 Then you can use SQL pools and Spark pools in Azure Synapse Analytics to transform and analyze the data.
 If you need to store the analytics or query results in an analytics data store, you can use the sink resource in Azure Synapse Analytics.

 For more information about how to set up and configure the connectors, see these resources: